CarsonForsyth/WebBookstore/README.md

 Under Add a Comment:
 - Users can leave a rating and an optional review of the current book if they have not done so already.
 Under View Comments:
-- User can select number of comments to fetch, and only those by users with positive trust rating and not distrusted by user will be displayed.
+- User can select number of comments to fetch, and comment with negative trust rating and or distrusted by user will be hidden.
 - User can rate each comment as "Very Useful", "Useful", or "Not Useful" using buttons.
 - User can trust the commentor based off of comment using "Trust" or "Distrust" button.